Business Gas Prices

 Current business gas rates in the UK and their trends over the last year are shown below in our graph, updated weekly by our experts:

-Geopolitical events heavily influence business gas rates, and we can’t tell what the price of gas will be in the future.
-However, we can tell you the best business gas rates in today’s market with our business gas comparison service.
+Geopolitical events always influence business gas rates, and predicting future gas prices is challenging.
+However, our business gas comparison service can help you get the best business gas rates in today’s market.

-Yes, business gas prices have fallen significantly in 2023.
+Business gas prices fell significantly in 2023 but remained largely stable in 2025.
 The chart above shows how business gas prices per kWh have changed over the past year.

 With wholesale gas prices falling back towards normality, it’s a great time to find out what deals are available to your business.
 Get quotes tailored to your business today with the AquaSwitch business gas comparison service.